orthorhombic/two-body/README.md

 * Weighting of total commute time with equity of driving distance
 * Map resolution

-With time, additional inputs will be set up to fine tune the output for the user's preferences Initial output samples are included as the attached image files.
+With time, additional inputs will be set up to fine tune the output for the user's preferences.
+Initial output samples are included as the attached image files.